It is your responsibility to ensure that you have a valid student visa at all times. Breaking visa conditions may lead to cancellation of your visa.

 - The Student Wellbeing Advisory Service provides guidance, support and advice to International students.

 Some programs also have an attendance requirement.
-Foundation Studies and VCE require that you have 80 per cent attendance.
+Foundation Studies and VCE require that you have a minimum of 80 per cent attendance.

 Changes to your study plans

 Changing your study plans may have visa implications so you should discuss any changes with your School and RMIT Connect as early as possible.
 For more information on deferring, changing your program, transferring providers, taking a leave of absence, completing early, finishing late or withdrawing, see changes to your study plans.

 Keep your contact details up to date

 You must advise RMIT of your home address within seven days of arriving in Australia.
 If you change your address during your stay in Australia, you must update your details within seven days.

 All under-18 international students must maintain their approved welfare arrangements.